 - 1) Progress Report(s).
 The recipient must submit a progress report to HRSA on a semi-annual basis.
-HRSA will provide further information in the notice of award. - 2) Other required reports and/or products. - ADAP Data Report (ADR).
+Further information will be available in the award notice. - 2) Other required reports and/or products.

+ADAP Data Report (ADR).
 Acceptance of this award indicates that you will comply with data requirements of the ADR and will mandate compliance by each of your contractors and subcontractors.
 The ADR captures information necessary to demonstrate program performance and accountability.
-Please refer to the ADR webpage at https://hab.hrsa.gov/program-grants-management/ryan-white-hivaids-program-adap-data-report-adr for additional information.
-HRSA will provide further information in the notice of award. - Program Terms Report.
+Please refer to the ADR webpage at ADR webpage for more information.
+HRSA will provide further information in the notice of award.

+Program Terms Report.
 You must submit a Program Terms Report through the HRSA Electronic Handbook (EHB) using the format provided in that system.
 HRSA will provide further information in the notice of award.